mulka/ploverwiki/Beginner's-Guide---Get-Started-with-Plover.md

 ## Connect a compatible keyboard or stenography machine

-You don't need to buy a $3,000 steno machine in order to learn stenography using Plover.

 ###Use a standard keyboard

 You can use Plover with a standard keyboard, but there are some important limitations.